 A WPRA credit card is to be held by the Executive Director and may be authorized for additional members of the WPRA Office.
-Statements are to be reconciled monthly and provided to the Secretary/Treasurer for oversight.
+Statements are to be reconciled on a monthly basis and provided to the Secretary/Treasurer for oversight.
 Current card limit is \$35,000.